When hope rolls in: Wheels for the World in Jinja, Uganda

 Resources and prayer prompts

-We are providing short prayer prompts as well as longer prayer resources.
+We are providing short prayer prompts (see bullet points below) as well as longer prayer resources:

 Some short prompts are in the bullet points below.
-Other resources will be added to this page, and prompts and resources will also be sent by email to everyone who signs up to pray.
+The prompts and resources should have been sent by email to everyone who signed up to pray.
+But you can access them at the links above.

 You do not have to use the prompts or resources – they are just a guide.